Laurie Milner, PhD, MA, BA

 Professor Part-time, MFA and Art History, Fine Arts

 Laurie Milner holds a PhD in Modern and Contemporary Art History and Theory from Northwestern University.
-Her doctoral thesis attended to issues of gender and sexuality in the critical reception and art of Paul Cézanne during his retreat from Paris, 1886-1895.
 Her research has been funded by the SSHRC, the Government of France, Northwestern University, Concordia University Part-Time Faculty Association and Bishop's University.
-Prior to coming to Concordia, she held positions as (tenured) Associate Professor and Head of Critical Studies at Emily Carr Institute (now University) of Art and Design, (sessional) Acting Chair of the Art History Program at Bishop's University, and Director/Curator at Glendon Gallery, York University.
+Prior to coming to Concordia, she held positions as (tenured) Associate Professor and Head of Critical Studies at Emily Carr Institute (now University) of Art and Design, Acting Chair of the Art History Program at Bishop's University, and Director/Curator at Glendon Gallery, York University.
 Laurie teaches seminars on contemporary art, theory and writing in the MFA Studio Arts Program and modern and contemporary art in the Art History Department at Concordia University.
 She has an active writing practice focused on the works of contemporary Canadian artists.
 She also runs Laurie Milner Editorial Services (www.lauriemilner.com), which specializes in writing in the arts, humanities and literature.
 She has been an active contributor to curriculum development in institutions of higher education and received an outstanding teaching commendation from Emily Carr Institute of Art and Design.

 BA University of Guelph